microsoft/BotFramework-WebChat/HOOKS.md

 This function will return whether the typing indicator should be visible or not.
 This function is time-sensitive, means, the value could varies based on the clock.

-This function derive the visibility of the typing indicator by:
+This function derives the visibility of the typing indicator by:

 - `typingAnimationDuration` value specified in style options, in milliseconds
 - Values from the `useLastTypingAt` hook